darshanpv/MS_Fabric_Cloud_Data_Platform/README.md

-# Fueling Innovation and efficiency using Microsoft fabric & AI
+# Fueling Innovation and efficiency using Microsoft Fabric
 ![The solution Banner](./images/header.png)

 ## Introduction